Antarctica during World War II: German Pacific Commerce Raiders (1940–1943)

 During World War II, Nazi Germany constructed a commerce-raiding fleet of Auxiliary Merchant Cruisers destined to sail through the Pacific and disrupt Allied shipping.
 The main goal of these raiders was to destroy and capture enemy shipping.
 The Germans constructed 9 ships which were merchant ships that were converted to armed raiders with 5.9 inch guns and torpedo tubes.
 They were often disguised as neutral vessels.

 While the ships mainly spent time in warmer waters near Asia many did stray into colder waters.
-The Atlantis for example stopped at Kerguelen Islands in December 1940 to rest and resupply on water and food.
-The ship suffered its first wartime casualty when they lost Bernhard Herrmann after an accident on Christmas eve.
+The Atlantis for example stopped at the Kerguelen Islands in December 1940 to rest and resupply on water and food.
+The ship suffered its first wartime casualty when they lost Bernhard Herrmann after an accident on Christmas Eve.
 Many of the raiders used the islands as a stopping ground to swap disguises and refuel.
 The cruiser Pinguin captured a fleet of Norwegian fishers on 14 January 1941 near South Georgia.

+In November 1941, the Australian government dispatched HMAS Australia to the Kerguelen Islands in response to concerns that the German or Japanese navies might use the archipelago as a base for Indian Ocean operations.
+The ship laid four mines between the two major harbours on the islands as a preventative measure.

-German presence in the Pacific dwindled until the last ship was sunk or captured in the mid 1940s.
+German presence in the Pacific dwindled until the last raider, the Michel, was torpedoed and sunk by the submarine USS Tarpon off Yokohama on 16 October 1943.